ABearCoding/homework/README.md

 # homework
 html and css homework.

-This a homework assigment to make me a better programmer.
+This is a homework assigment to make me a better programmer.